-With that in mind, and after returning from an exciting few festive days in Copenhagen, I asked some of my favourite bloggers, influencers and designers what their Nordic inspirations are for 2020.
+With that in mind, and after returning from an exciting few festive days in Copenhagen, I asked some of my favourite bloggers, influencers and designers what Nordic interiors has in store for us in 2020.

-What exciting trend or movement, collaboration or launch, event or destination are they looking forward to?
+What exciting and inspiring trend or movement, design collaboration or launch, trade event or destination are they looking forward to?
 What has shaped their outlook, for the year ahead?

 Here’s what they had to tell me:

 Abi Dare, These Four Walls

 “I’m looking forward to Copenhagen’s annual 3 Days of Design (14th-16th May).